How to change the attachment size limitation in Outlook?

 2. In the Options dialog, click Other tab, and enter the limited size you want to change to into the textbox besides Maximum Attachment Size section.
 For instance, here I change the attachment size to 10MB (10240KB).
 See screenshot:

-After Outlook restart, the attachments limited size has been changed.
+After the restart, the attachments size limit is increased.

-1. If you want to change the attachment size to be unlimited, enter 0 into the Maximum Attachment Size textbox.
+1. If you don't want to limit the attachment size, enter "0" into the Maximum Attachment Size textbox.

 - Auto CC/BCC by rules when sending email; Auto Forward Multiple Emails by custom; Auto Reply without exchange server, and more automatic features...